-The first team of Secaucus youth worked to raise awareness about environmental health by partnering with the Secaucus Environmental Department’s Green Business Initiative, the school district and local businesses to create a composting center and a community awareness campaign to ensure the composting system is sustainable beyond the summer.
+The first team of Secaucus youth worked to raise awareness about environmental health by partnering with the Secaucus Environmental Department’s Green Business Initiative, the school district and local businesses to create a composting center and a community awareness campaign to ensure the composting system would be sustainable beyond the summer.
 A new youth team is now working to develop and implement another meaningful community health initiative and implement it in the summer of 2019.
 Follow the alumni and the newest team’s progress on Instagram, plus

-View the public service announcement the Secaucus team produced in partnership with the Secaucus Environmental Department.
+View the public service announcement the first Secaucus team produced in partnership with the Secaucus Environmental Department.

 Follow the latest news coverage regarding NJHI: Next Generation Community Leaders:

 Institute for Local Self-Reliance Trains Teen Leaders on the Basics of Composting